rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 that lists all the bank’s services and their corresponding extension numbers.
 The customer dials the appropriate extension, and the call is transferred to a customer representative who is specifically trained in the selected customer service area.
-The gist of this example is to further widen your under- standing that in the computer network world, the toll-free number is the IP address, and the extension186C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E
+The gist of this example is to further widen your under- standing that in the computer network world, the toll-free number is the IP address, and the extension

 Figure 4-7.
 Market data producer (MDP) and market data consumer (MDC) number is the port number.
 Moreover, multiple applications are specialized to provide different kinds of services.
 To avail of this service, it is mandatory to know both the IP address and the port